FIRST-YEAR STUDENTS

 - Reflect on a time when you questioned or challenged a belief or idea.
 What prompted your thinking?
 What was the outcome?

 - Describe a problem you’ve solved or a problem you’d like to solve.
-It can be an intellectual challenge, a research query, an ethical dilemma-anything that is of personal importance, no matter the scale.
-Explain its significance to you and what steps you took or could be taken to identify a solution.
+It can be an intellectual challenge, a research query, an ethical dilemma, or anything that is of personal importance, no matter the scale.
+Explain its significance to you and what steps you took or could take to identify a solution.

 - Discuss an accomplishment, event or realization that sparked a period of personal growth and a new understanding of yourself or others.

 - Describe a topic, idea or concept you find so engaging that it makes you lose all track of time.
 Why does it captivate you?
-What or who do you turn to when you want to learn more?
+What or whom do you turn to when you want to learn more?

 - Share an essay on any topic of your choice.
 It can be one you’ve already written, one that responds to a different prompt or one of your own design.